El Salvador–Mexico relations

-El Salvador–Mexico relations are the diplomatic relations between El Salvador and Mexico.
+The nations of El Salvador and Mexico established diplomatic relations in 1838.
 Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of American States, Organization of Ibero-American States and the United Nations.

 History

 Before the arrival of European explorers to the Americas, El Salvador and Central-Mexico were once populated by Uto-Aztecan language speakers and both southern Mexico and El Salvador once belonged to the Mayan civilization.
 During Spanish colonization, both nations were part of the Viceroyalty of New Spain.
 In 1821, Mexico obtained independence from Spain and most nations of Central America, including El Salvador, were a part of the First Mexican Empire under Emperor Agustín de Iturbide.
 In 1823, the Mexican empire collapsed and El Salvador became part of the Federal Republic of Central America along with Guatemala, Honduras, Nicaragua and Costa Rica.
 In 1838, the union dissolved and El Salvador became its own independent states.
 That same year, El Salvador and Mexico established diplomatic relations.

-In 1917, both nations open diplomatic missions in each other's capitals, respectively and in 1943, their respective diplomatic missions were elevated to embassies.
+In 1916, the Government of Venustiano Carranza donated a wireless station to El Salvador.
+In reciprocity, Salvadoran President Carlos Meléndez sent five thousand rifles and a small group of men as requested by the Mexican Government so that they would join the constitutionalist forces and fight against Victoriano Huerta.
+In 1917, the Mexican Government donated a biplane to the Polytechnic School of El Salvador, and the Salvadoran Government gave Mexico land for the construction of the Mexican legation in the capital city of San Salvador.
+That same year, both nations open diplomatic missions in each other's capitals, respectively and in 1943, their respective diplomatic missions were elevated to embassies.